LSZ2001/policycompression_neuraldim/README.md

 # policycompression_neuraldim
  Code for the manuscript "Neural and behavioral signatures of policy compression in cognitive control".
 The authors are Shuze Liu, Atsushi Kikumoto, David Badre, and Samuel J. Gershman.
+The behavioral and EEG dataset analyzed is https://neurodata.riken.jp/id/20240831-001.

 - **Bold** words are .m filenames.
 - *Italicized* words are .mat or .tex filenames or directory folder names.

 The code runs on Matlab R2023a.

 ## Main folder
 - **manuscript_figures.m** creates all figures for the manuscript, based on the saved behavioral and EEG dimensionality files.